R3ndrex/Odin-Rock-Paper-Scissors/README.md

 # How to use

-Simply press rock, paper or scissors button and you will see result, round will start and show your and computers hand signs and add point to a winner.
-The game ends when someone gets 5 points, after that the popup menu is shown.
+Simply press the rock, paper, or scissors button, and you will see the result.
+The round will start and display both your and the computer's hand signs, adding a point to the winner.
+The game ends when someone reaches 5 points, after which a popup menu is shown with a button to start a new game.

 # Screenshots